Robast-GmbH/PCB_Designs/README.md

 5. Hit `Export`.

 Now that we there is a BOM and we push the BOM to the main, the workflow triggers to create a bom export which includes documents like datasheets and certificates.

+*Hint: Check that all relevant parts are exported and check that no part accidently has checked the `EXCLUDE_FROM_BOM` attribut.
+You can easily check all parts for that attribute if you add the field `${EXCLUDE_FROM_BOM}` in the `Generate Bill of Materials ...` GUI.*